p-1-ai/OpenHands/P1_SETUP_INSTRUCTION.md

 native_tool_calling = 'true'
 ```

+> [!NOTE]
-Note that for self-hosted vllm models, you should specify `native_tool_calling = 'true'`.
+> For self-hosted vllm models that support tool calling (llama3, qwen), you should specify `native_tool_calling = 'true'`.
+> Otherwise, OH will inject a long prompt for in-context learning and emulate tool calling on its own.

 You can then configure specific agents to use particular LLM config: